MaazSiddiqi/.dotfiles/README.md

 **I don't want to download the repository to `~/.dotfiles`, what should I do?**

-No worries!
-Unfortunately, you won't be able to use any of the scripts, but it is still possible to manually set up these configurations.

 Before proceeding, ensure you have **Homebrew** installed.
 You can easily check using:

 ```zsh